akshaynorth/akshaynorth.github.io/README.md

 ## Version control
 Git was used for version control.
 I incrementally and iteratively staged, committed, and pushed new or modified all changes during the implementation of the website

-## Testing implementation
-I set up a test environment (Light-weight http server) that served the webpages to be tested.
-I did static testing and visual inspection to make sure content was rendered as designed, I executed system testing to make sure use cases worked in accordance to design intent.

 ## Testing write-up
 I tested all the links to make sure there was no broken links.
 Visual inspection was executed for typos and a proper display of html elements.